Skip to main content

 Avoid removing your glasses unless you prefer contact lenses.
 Your eyewear should enhance your look, not distract from it.

-One of the easiest ways to improve your photos is by choosing lenses with an anti-reflective coating.
+One of the most effective long-term solutions is choosing lenses with an anti-reflective coating.

 This helps to: